 - Degreaser: You won’t need this every single time you clean your bike, but for those deep cleans, this is important.
 Degreaser is mostly the same no matter which one you go with, so this basic bottle will get the job done just fine.

 - Bicycle Lube: After you strip down the grease on that chain and clean it, you have to apply clean lube to get it going again.
 This lube is extremely inexpensive and does the job for most mountain bikes.

 - Rags: Some old cotton cloths from around the house should work well to clean your bicycle chain, as long as you don’t expect to have them back.
 You could also use disposable shop towels since they’re designed to soak up grease and oil.

 - Miscellaneous: Depending on the elements of your bike, you may need leather cleaner if you replace the seat, special rubber cleaner for the handlebar grips, or backup spare parts for brake lines.
 Just be sure that you have everything you’ll need to clean and potentially fix your bike.

-Step-by-Step Guide to Cleaning a Mountain Bike
+Step-by-Step Guide on How to Wash a Mountain Bike

 #1 Clean Your Drivetrain

 Depending on how dirty your chain is, you’ll want to do one of two things:

 We prefer the latter.
 If you use the kit we recommended in the previous section, you’ll see that there’s a multitude of brushes included in the package.